dymio/mayak/README.md

 6. Create file `config/database.yml` for database connection.
     There is `config/database_example.yml` for example.

+7. Create file `config/application.yml` for app configuration management with Figaro gem.
+There is `config/application_example.yml` for example.

-7. Change `default-host` setting in the file `config/sitemap.rb` (and do not forget about sitemap during development).
+8. Change `default-host` setting in the file `config/sitemap.rb` (and do not forget about sitemap during development).

-8. Setting up the mailer in `config/environments/production.rb` file, if you need to sending emails from site.
+9. Setting up the mailer in `config/environments/production.rb` file, if you need to sending emails from site.

-9. In the file `config/initializers/active_admin.rb`
+10. In the file `config/initializers/active_admin.rb`
     replace `config.site_title` with title of your site.

-10. In the file `config/initializers/devise.rb`
+11. In the file `config/initializers/devise.rb`
     replace value of `config.mailer_sender`.

-11. In the file `config/initializers/session_store.rb` replace
+12. In the file `config/initializers/session_store.rb` replace
     session key `_mayak_session` with your project key.

-12. In the migration file of site settings (`db/migrate/20170307000002_create_settings.rb`) you can change default settings values and add new settings.
+13. In the migration file of site settings (`db/migrate/20170307000002_create_settings.rb`) you can change default settings values and add new settings.
 TODO

-13. In the seeds file (`db/seeds.rb`) you can change email and password of admin user.
+14. In the seeds file (`db/seeds.rb`) you can change email and password of admin user.
 By default it admin@example.com with password 'password'.

-14. Check file `app/assets/browserslist` file and set [settings](https://github.com/ai/browserslist#queries) you need for Autoprefixer.
+15. Check file `app/assets/browserslist` file and set [settings](https://github.com/ai/browserslist#queries) you need for Autoprefixer.

-15. Replace or remove LICENSE and UPDATE.md files.
+16. Replace or remove LICENSE and UPDATE.md files.

-16. When done, run:
+17. When done, run:

     ```
     $ bin/bundle install --without production